caroldelwing/WCD-DevOps/project_2/README.md

 # Project 2 - API Server and Databases

-In this project you will deploy an API microservice connected to a database.
-This API will have exposed endpoints that users can send HTTP requests to and get a response.
-Data will be returned to users as JSON payloads.
-AWS cloud infrastructure using the AWS CLI command line tool in bash shell scripts.
-Specifically, the AWS cloud environment will have a VPC, internet gateway, public subnet, public route table, EC2 instances.
+This project deploys a Nodejs API microservice connected to a MongoDB database using Bash Script.
+This API will have exposed endpoints that users can send HTTP requests to and get a response as JSON payloads.

+This project is composed of a main script (api_server_db.sh) and auxiliary scripts.
+The main script is responsible for deploying the AWS cloud infrastructure using AWS CLI.
+Specifically, the AWS architecture will have a VPC, internet gateway, two public subnets, public route table, public EC2 instances, auto-scaling group, application load balancer, security groups, NAT Gateway, one private subnet, private route table, and private EC2 instance.

 URL for the public GitHub repo: https://github.com/caroldelwing/WCD-DevOps/tree/main/project_2